 In March of 2020, education shifted entirely.
 My confidence in my ability to create videos and online learning materials that were effective for a remote classroom grew.
 I researched degree programs that might provide me with the credential I needed to leave the classroom.
 Unfortunately, with economic uncertainty looming, I didn’t want to be tied to a 2-year master’s degree program.
 My goal was simply to learn the most skills instructional designers need to know and transfer what I’ve learned from years of teaching.
-Listening to podcasts and taking several short online courses, including Instructional Design Lab, were easy low-cost steps.
+Listening to podcasts and taking several online courses, including Instructional Design & Tech Accelerator, were easy low-cost steps.
 Soon, I felt confident enough to begin applying to jobs.
 Now, I’ve been working as a freelance instructional designer since the summer of 2020.

 Transitioning to Instructional Design

 If I could go back and do it all over again, I would have definitely started sooner!
 Teachers tend to be perfectionists.
 We are afraid to make mistakes.
 Learning how to be an effective instructional designer has been a humbling and personally rewarding experience.
 My advice to teachers is to not let the barrier of self-doubt stop you from jumping in and doing something new.
 Instructional designers have a wide range of skills, including project management, curriculum design, graphic design, and even LMS administration.

 The most difficult part of the journey can be “putting yourself out there” and allowing other people to see your work.
 The Hangout on Facebook has been a great place for newbie instructional designers to share their work, receive feedback and work through the fears of imperfection.

 What I love about instructional design is that it blends together my background in journalism, marketing, and teaching.
 To be an effective instructional designer, you need to know how to ask good questions, motivate learners to grow professionally, and teach new skills that will impact the success of the company.